 1.1 On Screen Elements

 The implementation of Last Planet sees some key on screen elements in this prototype.
-Although there are many possibilities of elements to add, as it is a first prototype for testing, it was simple in nature in order to establish if this can be successfully used in a retail environment.
+Although there are many possibilities of elements to add, as it is the first prototype for testing, it was simple in nature in order to establish if this can be successfully used in a retail environment.

 Interface View 1: